 This will depend on the camera body you intend to use.
 As we are working with a Canon body, around the same focal length and a macro lens is the Canon EF 100mm f/2.8L IS USM Macro which has a slightly higher price tag than the Sigma.

 Image quality is comparable with both lenses, especially stopped down to f/4.
-The Canon has arguably the better image stabilization and AF system, is also weather sealed and possibly the better all-around package.
+The Canon has arguably the better image stabilization and AF system, is also weather-sealed, and is possibly the better all-around package.
 If image quality and price are your primary factors, then the Sigma is a good choice.

 The image stabilization system on the Sigma 105mm f/2.8 EX DG OS HSM Macro may jump around at times, but it’s really the only downside.
 Images look very sharp even when wide open and stopped down are sharp across the frame.
 Having built-in macro facilities truly extends the range of this lens.